yugabyte/yugabyte-db/docs/content/latest/architecture/cdc-architecture.md

 When you have received a change for a row for timestamp `t`, you will not receive a previously unseen change for that row from an earlier timestamp.
 This guarantees that receiving any change implies that all earlier changes have been received for a row.

-## Use change data capture in Yugabyte DB
+## Use change data capture in YugabyteDB

-To use change data capture (CDC) in Yugabyte DB, perform the following steps.
+To use change data capture (CDC) in YugabyteDB, perform the following steps.

 ### Create a CDC stream